|Puerto Morelos Services -

 We are providing this list of local services for

 your convenience.
 If you patronize any of these businesses, please tell them you

 heard about them on the Alma Libre Bookstore website.
 It makes us more popular

 ATM (ABM-Cashpoint-Bank Machine) -

-independent machines on the square, one at the mall and one at the OXXO.
-The
+independent machines on the square, two at the mall and one in Aquanauts Dive

 independents have higher fees.